 - ¼ tsp ground sage, (use more according to your liking)

 - a pinch of nutmeg

 - ⅛ tsp ground cayenne pepper

 - Combine butternut squash, pumpkin puree, onions, carrots, garlic, and broth in the pressure cooker or instant pot.

 - Add the ground sage, nutmeg, cayenne pepper, salt, and black pepper.

 - Close and lock the lid.
 Select high pressure according to manufacturer's instructions; set timer for 8 minutes with quick release.

-- Using a hand blender (immersion blender) to puree the soup until smooth.
+- Allow the soup to cool for a few minutes before blending.
+Using a hand blender (immersion blender) to puree the soup until smooth.

 - Serve and enjoy!

 Or If the broth is too thin to your liking, turn Instant Pot back on and press Sauté button.
 Bring it back to a boil, stirring frequently until the liquid is reduced.
 Then add heavy cream.